MithamoMorgan/Streamlit_app/README.md

 st.latex(r''' a+a r^1+a r^2+a r^3 ''')
 ```

-## Display an Image, Video or Audio File
+## Display an Image Video or Audio File

 You can't find functions as easy as Streamlit functions to display images, videos, and audio files.